Suzanne Keen former Dean of the College and Thomas H. Broadus Professor of English

 Selected Articles and Chapters

 "Human Rights Discourse and Universals of Cognition and Emotion: Postcolonial Fiction."
 The Oxford Handbook of Cognitive Literary Studies.
 Ed.
 Lisa Zunshine.
-Oxford UP, 2014.
-347-65.
+Oxford UP, 2015, pp. 347-65.

 "Novel Readers and the Empathetic Angel of our Nature."
 Rethinking Empathy Through Literature.
 Ed.
 Meghan Marie Hammond and Sue J. Kim.
 Routledge Interdisciplinary Perspectives on Literature.
-Routledge, 2014.
-21-33.
+Routledge, 2014, pp. 21-33.

 "Empathy in Reading: Considerations of Gender and Ethnicity."
 Focus on Reception and Reader Response, Ed.
 Rüdiger Ahrens and Heinz Antor.
 Anglistik: International Journal of English Studies 24.2 (2013): 49-65.